This Term's Topics

 Area, perimeter and volume - area and perimeter of different types of triangle; volume of 3D shapes.

-Statistics - reading, interpreting and drawing a range or line graphs and pie or bar graphs.
+Statistics - reading, interpreting and drawing a range of line graphs and pie or bar graphs.

 We will continue to send home maths homework each week, to consolidate the learning in class; this is to be returned by Friday and will be marked in class with the children.